input-output-hk/partner-chains/docs/intro.md

     --payment-key-file <PAYMENT_KEY_FILE>
     --genesis-utxo <GENESIS_UTXO>
 ```

+If the key does not already exist it won't be inserted.

 ###### remove

 Removes a key-value pair from the Governed Map.

 ```shell
 $ pc-node governed-map remove
     --key <KEY>
     --payment-key-file <PAYMENT_KEY_FILE>
     --genesis-utxo <GENESIS_UTXO>
 ```

 ###### list

-Lists all key-value pairs currently stored in the Governed Map
+Lists all key-value pairs currently stored in the Governed Map.

 ```shell
 $ pc-node governed-map list --genesis-utxo <GENESIS_UTXO>
 ```

 ###### get

 Retrieves the value stored in the Governed Map for the given key

 ```shell
 $ pc-node governed-map get
     --key <KEY>